Space Race Math...in Rolla!

-Project MEGSSS offers a curriculum written specifically for these mathematically talented students who are identified by means of a nomination process and accepted solely on the basis of ability determined by test score results.
-Once accepted, coursework is available to MEGSSS-qualified students for up to 3 years.
-MEGSSS accepts nominations of rising 5th, 6th, 7th, and 8th grade students from educators and parents through the spring of each school year.
+Space Race Math offers a curriculum written specifically for these mathematically talented students who are identified by means of a nomination process and accepted solely on the basis of ability determined by test score results.
+Once accepted, coursework is available to SRM-qualified students for up to three years.
+Space Race Math accepts nominations of current 4th, 5th and 6th grade students from educators and parents through the spring of each school year.

 Parents are welcome to nominate their children (see link to the right).
 Once the nominations are made, information will be sent to you via email regarding the test details.
-Fee for the actual testing is $55 and two testing dates on April 15 or April 22 will be offered in Rolla.
-Students receiving subsidized meals will receive a partial testing waiver.
+This year, due to Covid-19, testing will be conducted online.
+Students receiving subsidized meals at school will receive a partial testing waiver.

 For additional information, please contact: